amarakon/amarakon.github.io/content/post/2022-04-30-why-you-should-pay-attention-to-your-choice-of-software/index.md

 has devastating affects on your brain and mental health, smartphone companies would know that you would hesitate buying their products.
-I could go on and on with examples to prove that almost every single piece of technology we use today is problematic at least and simply evil at most.
+I could go on and on with examples to prove that almost every single piece of technology we use today is problematic at least and purely evil at most.

 # Solution